JacobPaul710/Hounding-Tracker-FRONTEND/README.md

 - Add the ability for a user to choose whether they want to broadcast their details to the collection, or keep it in a personal log tracker instead.
 - Add Pagination to allow the user to click through multiple pages when a large amount of data has been entered into the collection.
 - Add Auth with Bcrypt to allow users to create a profile to manage their posts from.
+- Add boundaries to the map so that only the state of Oregon displays, and only coordinates within the state are permitted.